lmfarley10/analytics-ai/generative-ai-multi-agent-oda/provision-agent-os/provision-agent-os.md

     ![knowledge base navigation](images/kb_nav.png)

-3. Specify the name of the knowledge base, ensure that you have selected the correct compartment.
+3. Specify the name of the knowledge base e.g. **WineCheeseKb**, ensure that you have selected the correct compartment.

     Select “Object storage” in the “Select data source” dropdown, and then click on the “Specify data source” button